Annotations for “After Tombstone” 8 pages in Cinema Purgatorio #7

 - “The town’s gamblin’-den owner” – Wyatt did not actually own the Oriental Saloon, but he certainly was a professional gambler there.

 - “Wyatt Earp” and “Virgil Earp” were more Earp brothers, lawmen who took part in the gunfight.
 Mr. Gray is simplifying the matter of who held what office when (much as Hollywood generally does); historically, the various Earp brothers were in and out of many different jobs during this period.

-- “They was corrupt an’ unpopular” – There were allegations that the Earps would bend the law in their own interest.
+- “They was corrupt an’ unpopular” refers to allegations that the Earps would bend the law in their own interest.
 They were unpopular with (broadly speaking) rural southern criminals, while being popular with (again, simplifying) northern city businessmen.

 - In front of barman is John Ireland as Billy Clanton in My Darling Clementine (1946).
 (See notes to Cover for photo.)